 There are certain accessories dealers try to sell.
 Usually, these are non-operative and unnecessary things.
 However, if the buyers fall for this, they will have to pay a lot of money, as the add-ons are often added to the vehicle purchase price.

 - Odometer fraud

 Odometer fraud, also known as odometer rollback or odometer tampering is another example of auto dealer fraud.
 It involves selling vehicles that are equipped with rolled back odometers.
-Fraudulent people tamper with a car’s odometer so that it shows less mileage readings.
+Fraudulent people tamper with a car’s odometer so that it shows fewer mileage readings.
 Cars will little mileage readings are newer and they are sold at higher prices.
 Thus, odometer fraud is another form of auto fraud practiced to make extra profit on a car deal.

-Dealer fraud includes, but is not limited to the above mentioned types.
+Dealer fraud includes, but is not limited to the above-mentioned types.
 There are hundreds of auto fraud scenarios we would like to tell you about.
 If you want to get more updates on auto dealer fraud, then bookmark this site.

 If you think you have been cheated by your auto dealer, contact the Law Offices of Hovanes Margarian for a free case evaluation and legal help.
 Hovanes Margarian is an auto dealer fraud and lemon law lawyer who has successfully handled hundreds of dealer fraud and lemon law cases.